 KCD Native Plant Nursery

-Native Plant Nursery: Native plants grown from locally collected seed are the corner stone of conservation and ecological restoration.
+Native plants grown from locally collected seed are the corner stone of conservation and ecological restoration.
 Learn about growing native plants for stream and wetland restoration projects while helping to perform critical nursery tasks.
 Activities include starting plants from seed, divisions, and transplants, or help maintain nursery stock by watering and weeding.

 Where: King Conservation District Nursery in Renton